Dark skies and dark landscapes

 A series of star count surveys carried out by CPRE, together with the Campaign for Dark Skies has shown that light pollution is spreading across the county and fewer and fewer areas in Norfolk can be considered truly ‘dark’.
 This increase in light pollution results from an acceleration in the rate of development and a proliferation of security lighting.

-Click on the 2019’s Star Count map below to see how light pollution is affecting your area.
+View the resources below to see how light pollution is affecting your area.

 What CPRE Norfolk is doing